Webinar - Students, it pays to do your taxes!

 Other income?

-Nicole: Not all income will be reported on an information slip but you are still responsible for reporting it on your tax return.
+James : Not all income will be reported on an information slip but you are still responsible for reporting it on your tax return.

 Income in these categories could include tips or occasional earnings, such as payments received through a food delivery service or tutoring.

-It’s good to track this money throughout the year.
-You may need to gather documents such as financial statements, invoices, or other records.
+It's good to track this money throughout the year.
+You may need to gather documents such as financial statements, invoices or other records.

 Reporting this income also has some benefits.
 The additional income you report can be an advantage when applying for a loan.
 You will qualify for more money and may even get a better interest rate because of your higher income.
-That extra income could get you closer to your first car or home!
+And that extra income could get you closer to your first car or home!

 Underground economy